Nebert-Dev/Nebert-Dev/README.md

 - 👋 Hi, I’m @Nebert-Dev
-- 👀 I’m interested in coding & overal digital Innovation
+- 👀 I’m interested in coding & the overall digital Innovation
-- 🌱 I’m currently learning AI with a focus on how to use machine learning in mobile phone applications.
+- 🌱 I’m currently learning AI and data science with a focus on how to laverage machine learning in mobile phone applications.
-- 💞️ I’m looking to collaborate on all projects to do with applications developed
+- 💞️ I’m looking forward to collaborations on all projects to do with applications developed
 - 📫 Reach me on ashabanebert@gmail.com

 <!---